Requirements to apply for Child Protection Mediation Training:

 In order to conduct child protection mediation work in the province of Ontario, mediators must be registered on the Ontario Child Protection Mediation Roster that is administered and managed by the Ontario Association for Family Mediation (OAFM).
 The Ministry of Children, Community and Social Services (MCCSS) has established training and eligibility requirements that must be met in order for a mediator to be placed on the roster (Ministry Policy Directive: CW 005-06).
 Candidates must meet the following criteria in order to be accepted into the training:

 Accreditation as a Family Mediator by OAFM or Certification as a Family Mediator by Family Mediation Canada;

 Or equivalency, defined as:

-- Submission of a satisfactory criminal record check or security clearance number completed within the last three years.
+Submission of a satisfactory Vulnerable Sector Screening completed within the last three

 A signed Declaration Form which outlines the applicant’s agreement to abide by the